 SaaS companies live and die by discoverability.
 When a potential customer asks ChatGPT "What's the best CRM for startups?" or queries DeepSeek about project management tools, the brands that appear in the response capture mindshare — and often, the sale.

-Why AI Visibility Matters More for SaaS
+Why AI Search Visibility for SaaS Matters More Than Ever

 SaaS purchasing decisions are uniquely influenced by AI search for several reasons: